First Alert Chief Meteorologist

 Mark is the only local meteorologist to offer a 7 + 7 Day (or 14 Day) forecast each weekday on KLTV-7 News at 10PM.

 On a personal note, Mark is a fishing fanatic.
 He also loves hockey, golf and guitar as well as singing at the Cathedral of the Immaculate Conception Catholic Church in Tyler.
 Mark has four children, Katherine, Mark, Anthony and Hannah.
-Beth, his wife of 34 years, teaches religion to 7th and 9th graders at Bishop T.K.
-Gorman Middle/High School in Tyler.
-He would also love to tell you about his grand-daughters Lilly, Elianah, Maria, Anna and Maeve...as well as his grand-sons Caleb, Hunter, Josiah and David.
+Beth, his wife of 37 years, has just retired from teaching theology to thousand and thousand of young people in the Catholic School Systems in Houston, Lake Charles and Tyler.
+He would also love to tell you about his grand-daughters Lilly, Elianah, Maria, Anna, Maeve, Lucy and Emma...as well as his grand-sons Caleb, Hunter, Josiah, David, Aedan, Reed and the latest little guy, Joshua.
 Just ask him.
 I think he needs to get a much bigger boat!
-Now he will have enough to field a baseball team.
-Life Is Good!
+Now he will have enough to field a football team...plus a few extras.